Blog Post

 Why Traditional Loans Reject Pre-Revenue Startups

 Banks assess lending risk based on cash flow.
 If your company has no revenue, the bank sees no repayment mechanism.
-That is not a judgment on your idea.
-It is how lending models work.
+That's how lending models work, and it has nothing to do with the quality of your idea.
 Traditional SBA loans, business lines of credit, and commercial loans almost always require 6 to 24 months of financial history.

-No revenue does not mean no options.
-Several funding categories exist specifically for companies that have not reached revenue yet.
+Several funding categories exist specifically for companies that haven't reached revenue yet.

 Funding Options That Do Not Require Revenue